 • Social support.
 Feelings of belonging and supportive relationships with family, friends, peers, supervisors, and others are associated with decreased risk of behavioral health problems in emergency responders.
 Reducing negative social interactions may be just as important as increasing social support.

 The Respond with Resilience™ class is not designed to treat individuals with PTSD or other behavioral health problems.
 Our class teaches resilience skills that have been shown to prevent behavioral health problems in the military and promote mental wellness in a proactive way.
-In this way, it complements existing post-incident, post-distress efforts by actively preparing fire service and EMS personnel to prevent negative reactions to traumatic stress before the exposure to events occurs.
+In this way, it complements existing post-incident, post-distress efforts by actively preparing Peer Support Team members of emergency response organization to prevent negative reactions to traumatic stress before the exposure to events occurs.
 Peer Support Team members can add these skills to their toolbox of resources when dealing with their peers, and as part of their own self care.